gorillabuilderz/gb-arduino-libs/README.md

     |- GBTransport
     |- GBUtils
 ```
 If you're not too sure where to find your sketchbook folder, you can view or change the location by the Arduino IDE Preferences dialog.
-Generally this can be one of three places depending on your Opertating System:
+Generally the [sketchbook][environment] location can be one of three places depending on your Opertating System:
     * Linux: `$HOME/sketchbook`
     * Windows: `My Documents\Arduino`
     * Mac: `$HOME/Documents/Arduino`